How does Translation Memory Management work?

 Every time you upload a project, the system checks your translation memory for any similar or identical sentences that you’ve translated before.
 The degree of match is a percentage figure:

 #1.
 Context Match – These are already translated sentences in the translation memory, which are in the same context as your new texts.
 The sentence needs to be a 100% match.
 The sentences before and after need to be the same as in the previous translation project.
 Context matches are usually larger parts of your document.

 #2.
 100% Match – If the content of a translation memory segment matches the source segment exactly, then it is a 100% match.
 To qualify as this, the entire content (all characters and character formatting) of both the source document segment and the translation memory segment must match exactly.

 3#.
 Fuzzy Match – Everything below 100% is a fuzzy match.

-Translation Memory is able to pre-translate 100% matches and to find fuzzy matches among previous translations, and you won’t have to pay for the translation as if your material is translated from scratch.
+Translation Memory can pre-translate 100% matches and find fuzzy matches among previous translations.
+Also, you won’t have to pay for the translation as if your material is translated from scratch.
 Instead, Text United will apply discounts for various levels of similarities!
 Expect a cost reduction of up to 40%.